fcichos/CompSoft23/docs/_sources/lectures/L15/overview_15.rst.txt

 Lecture 16 is out last lecture.
 There are two topics.
 At first we will have a quick look at how to interface an Ardnuino to our Jupyter Notebook environment.
 Using that might be useful to measure something in the future.
 The second topic will just be a template you may use for your final project.
 You may download you the template from the mybinder service.
 Please upload the **project including the video** as a **ZIP** file on the website of our course (Molecular Nanophotonics site) once you are finished.
 The video's will be made available to the course for voting.

-The deadline for handing in the project is **3.
-September 2022**.
-Please check also the exam page.
+The deadline for handing in the project is **1.
+September 2023**.
+Please check the exam page.

 Please **do not** send me your projects by email, because they might get lost.
 The deadline for the project submission will be on the website as well.